City of Brampton Logo

 Develop your auditioning skills?

-City of Brampton's Arts & Culture team is here to get you ready!
+City of Brampton's Arts and Culture team is here to get you ready!

 A masterclass in auditioning, open to everyone.